ilblackdragon/contracts/grantdao/README.md

 Even better: fork this code and create a more interesting ways to distribute.
 Every guild can fork it and expand how this can be made more inclusive or more sophisticated.

+V2 ideas:
+ - Add support for other tokens